-But the average Christian does not understand this concept of Spiritual Breathing as an exercise of faith and, as a result, lives on a spiritual roller coaster.
-He goes from one emotional experience to another living most of his life as a worldly Christian, controlling his own life – frustrated and fruitless.
+But the average Christian does not understand this concept of spiritual breathing as an exercise of faith and, as a result, lives on a spiritual roller coaster.
+Believers go from one emotional experience to another, living most of their lives as worldly Christians, controlling their own lives — frustrated and fruitless.

-If this is your experience, Spiritual Breathing will enable you to get off this emotional roller coaster and enjoy the Christian life that the Lord Jesus promised to you when He said, "I came that they might have life and might have it abundantly."
-As an exercise in faith, Spiritual Breathing will make it possible for you to continue to experience God's love, forgiveness, and the power and control of the Holy Spirit as a way of life.
+If this is your experience, spiritual breathing will enable you to get off this emotional roller coaster and enjoy the Christian life that the Lord Jesus promised to you when He said, “I have come that they may have life and have it to the full” (John 10:10, NIV 1984).
+As an exercise in faith, spiritual breathing will make it possible for you to continue to experience God’s love and forgiveness and the power and control of the Holy Spirit as a way of life.

 If you sin by committing a deliberate act of disobedience, breathe spiritually.
 Exhale by confession.
-God's Word promises in John 1:9, "If we confess our sins, he is faithful and just and will forgive us our sins and cleanse us from all unrighteousness."
-In the Greek, the original language of the New Testament, the word "confess" (homologeo ) means to "agree with" or to "say along with."
+God’s Word promises in John 1:9, “If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness” (NIV 1984).
+In the Greek, the original language of the New Testament, the word “confess” (“homologeo”) means to “agree with” or to “say along with.”
 Such agreement involves at least three considerations.

 First, you acknowledge that your sin or sins — which should be named to God specifically — are wrong and are therefore grievous to Him.